-- 159 FCS_COP.1 Cryptographic operation requires a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
-The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 160 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (3DES) with 112bit or 168bit key size, - RSA public key asymmetric cryptography, with key size 1280-bit up to 2048-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional)

-Note: The TOE can be delivered without the RSA/ECC crypto library.
-In this case the TOE does not provide the Additional Specific Security Functionality RSA Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA)
+- FCS_COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
+The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 164 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (3DES) with 112bit or 168bit key size, - Advanced Encryption Standard(AES) with 128 bit, 192bit and 256bit key size. - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 2048-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional) - Note: The TOE can be delivered without the RSA/ECC crypto library.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA)